 Exploits others without guilt or shame

 Narcissists lack empathy.
 That is their greatest weapon.
 They exploit others without shame.
 They believe they are entitled to everything and you are not qualified to get anything.
 Like in Nigeria, the government divert the funds meant for the general public while they care not if the people it’s meant for are suffering.
 Remember the Minister of Information Lai Mohammed who said President Muhammadu Buhari deserves the best because he flew to the United Kingdom for medical tourism while Nigerians face the rotten medical system?
-Narcissists do not think how their behaviors affect others and if you point it out, you likely expose yourself to their attacks.
+Narcissists do not think about how their behaviours affect others and if you point it out, you likely expose yourself to their attacks.
 The solution is that you have to keep quiet and dare not complain.
 Don’t forget they have admirers who are watching every step you make and every group you belong to.

 Frequently demeans, intimidates, bullies, or belittles others:

 Because of their fantasy world, they do everything to keep it at a level where you will never be able to stand up.
 They constantly reduce you, intimidate, demean and bully you just to keep you at their fingertips.
-E.g A few days ago, a student of Akwa Ibom State University (AKSU), Ikot Akpaden, Joy Nkanang was suspended indefinitely for calling the Vice Chancellor Eno Ibanga “foolish” on Facebook.
+E.g A few days ago, a student of Akwa Ibom State University (AKSU), Ikot Akpaden, Joy Nkanang was suspended indefinitely for calling the Vice-Chancellor Eno Ibanga “foolish” on Facebook.

-Ms. Nkanang only expressed her anger over the increased threat to properties and lives in the University campus since the school authority won’t allow a protest not to expose the rot in the school.
+Ms Nkanang only expressed her anger over the increased threat to properties and lives in the University campus since the school authority won’t allow a protest not to expose the rot in the school.
 Remember, you are supposed to keep quiet when a narcissist drains the blood out of your vain.
 With the current situation in Nigeria, there are journalists in prison, lecturers fired, buildings bulldozered by mini narcissists for challenging the authorities of their boss.

 Someone with this disorder always thinks of what to get from the people and not what to give.
 They usually have nothing to give and they won’t let you say it to their face.
 When you finally get the bull to speak out, you get intimidated, bullied, demeaned and belittled.
 Is there a leader of such in your state?